CRC-FONDA/geoflow/README.md

 The *secrets* `DOCKER_HUB_ACCESS_TOKEN`, `DOCKER_HUB_USERNAME`, `EMAIL`, `NAME` and `PAT` all need to be set.
 The first two are used for updating the docker image while the latter three are used for updating the workflow visualization.

+:warning: HOWEVER, the automated push to DockerHub currently useses the tag 'latest' which, as outlined above, is discouraged.
+I did not find the time to come up with a solution for this.

 ## Further Notes And Ideas

 - optimize image size (~ 2,5 Gb on Dockerhub)